-The senior leadership team completed a PI Strategy Assessment™ to define the goals they felt most strongly about pursuing and rank how confident they felt in being able to achieve them.
+The senior leadership team defined the goals they felt most strongly about pursuing and ranked how confident they felt in being able to achieve them.
 Next, a PI Certified Partner led them through the results and facilitated a discussion on next steps as part of the Execute Strategy with Confidence workshop.

 “We’re going through a little bit of a culture change, and a lot of our objectives, initiatives, things that we want to do for next year fell into a quadrant of PI’s model,” Strauss explained.
 “Then we overlaid all of our PI profiles and we were 180 degrees opposite of where our objectives were.”